mdshamim125/Contest-Hub-Client/README.md

 Welcome to the Contest Hub!
 This is a web application that allows administrators to create and manage contests, as well as view and judge submissions from participants.

+Contest Hub is a comprehensive web application designed for administrators to efficiently manage contests and submissions.
+It offers secure user authentication with encrypted passwords for data safety.
+The platform features multiple dashboards: an admin dashboard for overall contest and user management, a creator dashboard to manage contests before admin approval, and a user dashboard for managing participation, wins, profiles, and statistics.
+Contest creation includes details like contest name, prize money, and submission deadlines, while submissions can be viewed in detail, including participant information.
+Winners can be declared easily, with their status prominently displayed, and the application provides real-time updates using React Query for seamless data management.
+With secure API calls, responsive design, and Helmet integration for unique page titles, Contest Hub ensures a user-friendly experience across desktop, tablet, and mobile devices.

 ## Admin Credentials

 - **Admin Username:** admin@gmail.com